ECCC-MSC/msc-pygeoapi/msc_pygeoapi/process/weather/README.md

 The extract raster process clips a raster file by a geojson type.
 The process will extract the temperature, wind speed, and wind direction for all queried forecast hours within/along/at the queried geometry.
 It then returns the weather data as a time series.

-The process returns obersvations of the weather data in differing formats based on geometry type.
+The process returns observations of the weather data in differing formats based on geometry type.

 ## Inputs